hypherionmc/changelogs/sdlink/combo.md

 * Added a config option to change how the Webhook name is displayed for chat messages
 * Added the player count in the footer of the `/playerlist` discord command
 * Added a new config option to display the discord user information on a hover tooltip in-game
+* Added a new Player Muting system, to mute chats in discord and Minecraft